nichoth/nichoth/src/_posts/dev-diary-ssc.md

 -------------------------------

 There are a couple bits of pure magic that are the basis of contemporary networks -- the signed merkle-list and public/private keys.
 It's too much to go into now, but these ingredients enable cool things.
 I imagine in the future people will continue to refine these ingredients, like right now we are seeing identity being decoupled from proprietary networks.
-Like `metamask`, for example.
 This is a nice thing to play with in ssc too -- the identity is more at the forefront than *patchwork*, for example, where it is baked into the client.

 So how does *trust* work in a server-based p2p network?
 Decoupling the identity from the server reduces trust issues quite a lot.
 For example, thinking about *evil nichoth* in the future, evil-nichoth would not be able to impersonate a user of the network becuase every user's data is signed with their private key.
 And if you store your private key on a different ID-server or on your own machine, then i wouldn't have access to it.
 Also any thin-client (web browser) would still be able to verify your posts are ok.